openstack-archive/fuel-docs/pages/user-guide/config-environment/5000-settings.rst

   and which scheduler to use to determine how to dispatch compute and volume requests.

-* Configure VLAN Splinters for environments running CentOS on the target nodes with the Neutron VLAN network topology.

 After you modify values on the "Settings" screen, click the "Load Settings" button at the bottom of the screen.
 If you want to go back to the Fuel default values,